Adesanya-Boluwatito/Image-Color-Palatte-Generator/README.md

 1. **Image upload fails**: Ensure the upload directory has proper permissions
 2. **Color extraction is slow**: Try reducing the image resize dimensions
 3. **Deployment issues**: Check Render logs for specific error messages

+### Deployment Troubleshooting

+If you encounter issues deploying to Render, here are some common problems and solutions:

+1. **Dependency conflicts**: Make sure to specify exact versions of all dependencies in requirements.txt, including Flask's dependencies (Werkzeug, Jinja2, etc.)

+2. **Build failures with NumPy or scikit-learn**: These packages require compilation and can cause issues on cloud platforms.
+Our application uses a simpler approach with just PIL to avoid these issues.

+3. **"ImportError: cannot import name 'url_quote'"**: This is caused by a version mismatch between Flask and Werkzeug.
+Make sure to specify werkzeug==2.0.1 in your requirements.txt.

+4. **Static files not being served**: Make sure your static directories (uploads, css, js) exist and have the correct permissions.

+5. **Application crashes after deployment**: Check the Render logs for specific error messages.
+Common issues include missing environment variables or incorrect file paths.

 ## Future Enhancements